Attractions in Glenwood Springs

 Of course, our world-renowned hot springs provide ample reason for a visit.
 Hotel Colorado is situated mere yards away from hot springs that will ease your troubles and provide the relaxation your body craves.

 Iron Mountain Hot Springs and Glenwood Hot Springs are highly sought after for their healing qualities, temperature (said to be the warmest in Colorado), and ease of access.
 With a range of options available for all ages, you’re sure to find the perfect way to spend an afternoon.

 Glenwood Caverns Adventure Park

-The Glenwood Caverns Adventure Park is one of Glenwood Springs’ most popular attractions, featuring cave tours, thrill rides, restaurants, kids’ activities, special events, and more.
+Glenwood Caverns Adventure Park is America's only mountain-top theme park above Glenwood Springs, offering cave tours, thrill rides, dining, children's activities, special events and more.
 Nestled in the heart of the Rocky Mountains in Glenwood Springs, Colorado, the Adventure Park sits on top of Iron Mountain with breathtaking views of the Roaring Fork Valley and surrounding mountains.
 This is a MUST-SEE Colorado Destination!
 The new Glenwood Gondola, erected in 2019, will enhance your adventure with a faster ride to and from the park with no stops!